ShadowsocksR-Live/shadowsocksr-native/README.md

       [-c <config_file>]         json format config file

-      [-i <interface>]           specific network interface to bind, only avaliable in local and server modes [-b <local_address>]       specific local address to bind, only avaliable in local and redir modes [-u]                       udprelay mode to supprot udp traffic only avaliable in local and server modes [-v]                       verbose mode, debug output in console
+      [-i <interface>]           specific network interface to bind, only available in local and server modes [-b <local_address>]       specific local address to bind, only available in local and redir modes [-u]                       udprelay mode to supprot udp traffic only available in local and server modes [-v]                       verbose mode, debug output in console

 notes: